2025 - Diary of a City Blak by Luke Currie-Richardson - Yellamundie Festival

 Diary of a City Blak is a multidisciplinary performance that weaves together dance, poetry, acting, and visual storytelling through photography and video.
 Performed in a circular format with the audience surrounding the space, the performer never leaves the stage, a constant unrelenting presence navigating identity, visibility, and resistance.

 The work is a raw poetic unpacking of what it means to grow up Blackfulla in the city, disconnected from traditional community yet burdened with the pressure to prove your Indigeneity.
-In the “crabs in a bucket” scene, the performer wrestles with the sting of lateral violence, being told they’re “not a real Black” for not growing up on Country while constantly being made “too Black” in white spaces.
-It is a fight for belonging on all sides.

 Luke Currie-Richardson